-Advanced Human Nutrition and Metabolism 0.5 unit
+Advanced Human Nutrition and Metabolism0.5 unitPrerequisite: permission of the instructor0.5 unit

 An examination of how the human body metabolizes energy, nutrients and select non-nutrients in the context of health and disease.
 Topics covered include: regulation of energy metabolism, effect of organ failure on intermediary metabolism, and abnormal metabolism due to inherited defects in absorption, transport and metabolism of selected nutrients.
 Note: Students who have received credit for NUTR 3325 may not take this course for credit.